quantaosun/QSAR-COVID-19/README.md

 # 2. Starting from you local structures and bioactivities for a certain target

 1. Prepare a text file that contains all the molecules' smiles string, you can obtain it from ChemDraw or any other means you prefer, note that there are various variants of smile, what I used here is the conventional one.
 All strings shoud be put in a one-per-line manner. save it as "structures.txt"
-2. Prepare another text file that contains all the bioactivities in a one per line manner, to match up the first "bioactivity.txt" file, i.e., the order and number should be the same.
+2. Prepare another text file that contains all the bioactivities in a one per line manner, to match up the first "bioactivity.txt" file

 If you use Unix-like terminal,
 ```